jobrogi/GhillieStudios/public/Docs/ModularInteractions/ModularInteractions---Docs.md

    - Use `AInteractableActorBase` for interactive objects or `AInteractionRelayActor` to trigger others remotely.
    - Choose a `WidgetType` and `ActionType` per actor and assign optional widgets, icons, and toggle targets.

+## Using Plugin Content

+1. **Navigate to Plugin Content**

+- Navigate to `All->Engine->Plugins->Modular Interactions Content`

+1. **Explore and use content**

+- Check out the Showcase Level in `Levels->L_Basic` To see the interactions map.
+- Make sure `BP_ThirdPersonGamemode` is the Gamemode override.
+(Preferably the one that ships with the plugin!)
+- Find the Third Person Character BP Shipped with plugin in `BPs->ThirdPerson->Blueprints`
+- **NOTE** The Third Person Character shipped with the game is NOT needed to showcase.
+If you want to use your character please just add the `BP_InteractionHandlerComponent` to your main character class!
+Feel free to delete Plugins Third Person BPs if you do not need it!
 <div style="margin-top: 2rem;"></div>

 ## Features Overview